Getting to Know Cerebral Palsy

-It promotes a participatory learning approach with an emphasis on the empowerment of parents and caregivers.
+It promotes a participatory learning approach with an emphasis on working with groups and the empowerment of parents and caregivers.

 For our own monitoring and evaluation purposes, please provide some basic information before you download the manual.
-This information is optional, but it will help us in understanding how the manual is used:
+This information is optional, but it will help us understand how the manual is used.